EstiNet/gFeaturesForge/README.md

 `
 $ ./gradlew runServer
 `
 And then take the jar from build/libs.
-For some reason, it doesn't work with ./gradlew build so AAAAAAAAAAAAAAAAAAAAAA
+For some reason, it doesn't work with ./gradlew build so AAAAAAAAAAAAAAAAAAAAAA ONLY SUPPORTS GNU+LINUX DUDES